Sean Scully: PAN

 pleased to present its first exhibition with Sean Scully, having recently

 Sean Scully is one of the most important painters of his generation, whose work is held in significant museum collections around the world.
-While known primarily for his large-scale abstract paintings, compromised of vertical and horizontal bands, tessellating blocks and geometric forms comprised of gradate and shifting colors, Scully also works in a variety of diverse media, including printmaking, sculpture, watercolor and pastel.
+While known primarily for his large-scale abstract paintings, compromised of vertical and horizontal bands, tessellating blocks and geometric forms made of gradate and shifting colors, Scully also works in a variety of diverse media, including printmaking, sculpture, watercolor and pastel.
 Having developed a style over the past five decades that is uniquely his own, Scully has cemented his place in the history of painting.
 His work synthesizes a thoroughly international collection of influences and personal perspectives — ranging from the legacy of American abstraction, with inspiration from the likes of Mark Rothko and Jackson Pollock, and that of European tradition, with nods to Henri Matisse and Piet Mondrian, as well as connections to classical Greek architecture.

 As a student in the 1960s, Sean Scully was looking to the German Expressionist painters and French painting of the early 20th century and as such, his earliest works were representational, often portraits rendered in graphite, charcoal or pastel.
 Describing the relationship of this work to his abstract paintings, Scully notes: “I am one of a small number of artists whose abstraction is based, in some way, on the memory of figuration.”
-The exhibition at Lisson Gallery’s Tenth Avenue space will include a selection of these rare early works on paper, alongside Scully’s latest paintings, which return to his figurative origins.
-Madonna paintings, based on photographs taken of his family at the beach, are on view alongside a large-scale diptych, Boy Land (2019), in which one panel contains the familiar horizontal lines of the Landline series and the other is an image of his son playing in the sand, deftly drawn but retaining the loose gesture as fluid as the lines of the abstract paintings.
-In the center of the gallery is a sculpture, Ten Ton Ceiling (2017), in which standard dropped ceiling tiles from the artist’s studio were cast in bronze and stainless steel—creating a conceptual “portrait” of the artist.
+The exhibition at Lisson Gallery’s Tenth Avenue space will include a selection of these rare early works on paper with Scully’s latest paintings, which return to his figurative origins.
+Madonna paintings, based on photographs taken of his family at the beach, are on view alongside a large-scale diptych, Boy Land (2019), where one panel contains the familiar horizontal lines of the Landline series and the other is an image of his son playing in the sand, deftly drawn but retaining the loose gesture as fluid as the lines of the abstract paintings.
+In the center of the gallery is a sculpture, Ten Ton Ceiling (2017), in which standard dropped ceiling tiles from the artist’s studio were cast in bronze and aluminum—creating a conceptual “portrait” of the artist.

 Tuesday - Saturday: 10:00am - 6:00pm